ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

 image: "images/blog/cleaning-up-your-test-data-builders.jpg"
 tags: [ "Cleaner Code", "Test Automation" ]
 comments: true
-draft: false
+draft: true
 ---

+I still come across a lot of automated tests with many lines of code just to create an object.
+Even when most data is not relevant for the scenario being tested.
+Making the tests harder to read and maintain.

-I've been using the [Test Data Builder](http://www.natpryce.com/articles/000714.html) pattern for quite a while now.
+Using the [Test Data Builder](http://www.natpryce.com/articles/000714.html) pattern can minimize the lines of code in your test to what's relevant.
 It's really improved the readability of my test automation code.

 I've always had the nagging feeling though that it could be better.

-Inspired by a talk I attended a couple of months ago I decided to refactor some of my test data builders.
-In this post I'll go through some of the steps I've taken.
+Even when using a fairly simple builder, the code seems clunky to me most of the time.

-The code example below is my initial take on a builder to create a simple Person object.
-It has a name, gender and address.
+Here's my initial take on a builder to create a simple `Person` object.
+I only specify a name, gender and address but it's still a lot of code for just three properties.

 ```csharp
 Person sherlock = new PersonBuilder()